H. G. Wells' War of the Worlds (The Asylum film)

-H. G. Wells' War of the Worlds, also known as Invasion and H. G. Wells' The Worlds in War internationally, or simply as War of the Worlds, is a 2005 American direct-to-DVD science fiction war film produced by The Asylum and directed by David Michael Latt.
-It is a loose adaptation of the H. G. Wells novel, and a mockbuster of the DreamWorks/Paramount film based on the same source, in addition to the third film adaptation overall.
+H. G. Wells' War of the Worlds is a 2005 American science fiction film directed and co-written by David Michael Latt.
+Produced and distributed by The Asylum, it is an adaptation of the H. G. Wells' novel of the same name and was one of three films released in 2005 adapting the novel, after the Steven Spielberg version and the Timothy Hines version.
+It stars C. Thomas Howell, Peter Greene, and Jake Busey.

-A contemporary translation of the novel set in the United States, War of the Worlds tells of an invasion of Earth by technologically-advanced extraterrestrials, from the perspective of an American astronomer trying to reunite with his family.
+A contemporary translation of the novel set in the United States, the film tells of an invasion of Earth by technologically advanced extraterrestrials, from the perspective of an American astronomer trying to reunite with his family.
 It is the only adaptation besides the 1953 film in which the main character actively tries to repel the aliens.
 The film is loosely based on an unproduced screenplay called "Invasion", written by Carlos De Los Rios in 1997.

-The DVD was released on June 28, one day before DreamWorks' film, and stars C. Thomas Howell, Peter Greene, and Jake Busey.
-The alternate title of Invasion is likely for the film's overseas distribution since Paramount Pictures claims to own exclusive film rights of the War of the Worlds title in the European Union, but also derives from the original name of De Los Rios's screenplay.
+The film was released on DVD on June 28, one day before Spielberg's film's release.
 The film is The Asylum's most successful production to date, having sold over 250,000 copies from Blockbuster upon its release.
 A sequel, War of the Worlds 2: The Next Wave, was released in 2008.